hcederna/student-groups-optimization/README.md

 conda activate student-groups
 ```

-Verify the `student-groups` environment was installed correctly using:
+Verify that the `student-groups` environment installed correctly using:

 ```
 conda list
 ```

-You should see a list of packages and package versions installed in your environment, including You should see a list of installed packages and package versions including `jupyter 1.0.0`, `openpyxl 3.0.1`, `pandas 0.25.2`, `pulp 1.6.8`, `python 3.7.5`, and `xlrd 1.2.0` .
-If instead you see an error message, reference [creating an environment from an environment.yml file](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) in the conda documentation.
+You should see a list of packages and package versions installed in your environment, including You should see a list of installed packages and package versions including `jupyter 1.0.0`, `openpyxl 3.0.1`, `pandas 0.25.2`, `pulp 1.6.8`, `python 3.7.5`, and `xlrd 1.2.0`.
+If instead, you see an error message, reference [creating an environment from an environment.yml file](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) in the conda documentation.

 #### Option 2: Create an environment and install necessary packages